 Furthermore, it is very important to handle PVA correctly when in use.
-Once opened, PVA will absorb moisture from the ambient environment.
-To minimize this, print in a room with a relative humidity below 50% and always store the spool in a re-sealable bag with the supplied desiccant immediately after printing.
+Once opened, PVA filament will absorb moisture from the ambient environment.
+To minimize this, print in a room with an ambient temperature of below 28 °C and a relative humidity below 50%.
+Immediately after printing, always store the spool in a resealable bag with the supplied desiccant.
 When the material is not in use, we recommend storing it under the conditions described in our material storage guide.

 Health and safety

 Ultimaker PVA is safe to print when using the recommended temperatures listed in the table above.
-To ensure a comfortable and healthy environment, we recommend 3D printing in a well-ventilated area.
+To ensure a comfortable and healthy working environment, we recommend 3D printing in a well-ventilated area.